alexpovel/srgn/README.md

 ```
 <!-- markdownlint-enable MD010 -->

-finds only what's matched by the (narrow) glob, even though `--go` queries by themselves
+finds only what's matched by the (narrow) glob, even though `--lang go` queries by themselves
 would match much more.

 `srgn` will process results fully parallel, using all available threads.
 For example,